 5. Contractors notice before citizens do

-We thought: Civil society will be the primary users.
+Civil society will be the primary users.

-Reality: Contractors found the portals first.
+Contractors found the portals first.
 In Uganda, a construction firm emailed to correct their company name within 48 hours of launch.
 Citizens took weeks to show up in analytics, but procurement officers were there on day one.

 The supply side watches itself.
 That's not a bug.
 It's a feature.
 When contractors know their performance is public, behavior shifts before activists even see the data.